-A secular funeral can take place anywhere and be conducted by anyone too.
-As there are so many options to choose from when organising a non-religious ceremony, we would recommend talking to a local funeral director about all your ideas, so they can help to arrange this for you.
-To search for local funeral directors in your area, click here.
+A non-religious funeral can take place anywhere and be conducted by anyone too.
+As there are so many options to choose from, you may find it helpful to talk to a local funeral director about all your ideas, so they can help to arrange the service you want.

-With countless opportunities to personalise a secular funeral for your loved one, it can be hard to know where to begin with planning some ideas.
-We have collated some inspiration below for music, readings and poems which could be included in a non-religious ceremony.
+With so many ways to personalise a non-religious funeral for your loved one, it can be hard to know where to begin with planning some ideas.
+We’ve collated some inspiration below for music, readings and poems which could be included in a non-religious ceremony.
 However, we encourage you to think about the person you have lost and what they loved, such as their favourite song or poem, to make sure the service you are planning is meaningful to them.

 Songs have a unique way of evoking a certain time in our lives, or memories with loved ones.
 Choosing a song which has fond memories of your loved one attached to it is a wonderful way to celebrate their life at a funeral.
 Some popular choices of songs for secular funeral music include:

 - Simon & Garfunkel – Bridge Over Troubled Water (Audio) – YouTube

 - Ed Sheeran – Supermarket Flowers [Official Audio] – YouTube